louisguitton/guitton.co-hugo/content/posts/serverless-database.md

   - Data
 ---

-In this very short post, I just want to gather useful python snipets to get data from a datalake or an athena instance.
+In this very short post, I just want to gather useful python snippets to get data from a datalake or an athena instance.

 Create a virtual environment with the following libraries: